-It is Spring Season here in the United States and I have an abundance of fresh green onions from my own garden.
-I could think of any better idea than a garden-to-table recipe such as kimchi.
-I can not wait to share it with you and I think you will going to love it.
+It is Spring Season here in the United States, and I have an abundance of fresh green onions from our own garden.
+I couldn't think of a better idea than a garden-to-table recipe such as kimchi.
+However, the green onions used for pa-kimchi in Korea are thin and long and usually sold in huge bunches.

 Why you will love this recipe

-- This Green Onion Kimchi is super easy to make compared to the regular napa cabbage kimchi.
-The regular kimchi recipe takes a few hours for the cabbage to wilt before mixing it with the mixture sauce.
+- This Green Onion Kimchi is super easy to make compared to regular napa cabbage kimchi.
+In the regular kimchi recipe takes a few hours for the cabbage to wilt before mixing it with the mixture sauce.

-- This traditional Korean side dish or pa-kimchi is ready to consume after making it.
+- This traditional Korean side dish, or pa-kimchi, is ready to consume after making it.
 You do not need to wait for a few days for the fermentation process before eating this kimchi because it is delicious and ready to eat after preparing the dish.
 No-fuss in the fermentation method here.
-However, if you wanted to get the health benefits of fermented foods just like me, you can let it stand on your countertop at room temperature for 3-5 days to let it ferment.
+However, if you want to get the health benefits of fermented foods just like me, you can let it stand on your countertop at room temperature for 3-5 days to let it ferment.

 - You can make this kimchi anytime, with minimal ingredients that are easy to find in any grocery store.

 - If you love kimchi recipes, try my Easy Korean Kimchi, Bok Choy Kimchi, Perilla Leaves Kimchi, and Green Mustard Kimchi.

 - Green Onions - The traditional pa-kimchi in Korea uses thin green onions.
 It's okay to use regular green onions that you can find in grocery stores.